wikimedia/wvui/readme.md

 WVUI uses [Browserslist] to help support and enforce browser compatibility.
 Supported targets are configured in [.browserslistsrc](.browserslistsrc) according to [MediaWiki grade A compatibility].
-To see the current list, execute `npx browserslist`.
+To see the current list, execute `npx --no-install browserslist`.

 Less inputs are linted for Browserslist compatibility.
 JavaScript build products are also linted for ES5 compatibility.